lixueliang/Android-CFG/README.md

 This project is written in Java.

-Eclipse is the recommended platform to use this project.
+Eclipse is the recommended platform to run this project.

 Before using the code of this project, you need to setup several small things first~